-The occupational titles, eight-digit codes, definitions, and job zone categories were presented on the first page of stimulus materials (for a given occupation) above the tasks.
-For Cycle 9, the job zone information was initially obtained from ONET Online.
-Occupational titles, codes, definitions, and job zone information for subsequent cycles were provided to HumRRO in a Microsoft Excel spreadsheet by the ONET Center staff.
+The occupational titles, eight-digit codes, definitions, and Job Zone categories were presented on the first page of stimulus materials (for a given occupation) above the tasks.
+Occupational titles, codes, definitions, and Job Zone information were provided to HumRRO in a Microsoft Excel spreadsheet by the National Center for ONET Development staff.